JSorngard/branch_hints/README.md

 This is a very minimal crate.
 If you want more comprehensive functionality, take a look at the [likely_stable](https://crates.io/crates/likely_stable) crate.

-`hashbrown`'s implementation of these functions [has been removed](https://github.com/rust-lang/hashbrown/issues/482) with the motivation that they do not help LLVM consistently.
+Verify for yourself with benchmarks if these functions do anything for you, as even the unstable intrinsics sometimes don't do anything: https://github.com/rust-lang/rust/issues/88767.
-Verify for yourself with benchmarks if these functions do anything for you.
+This implementation of them was removed from `hashbrown` for this reason: https://github.com/rust-lang/hashbrown/issues/482.

 <br>